pubkey/rxdb/docs-src/docs/articles/websockets-sse-polling-webrtc-webtransport.md

 But remember that WebTransport is a pretty new technologie based on the also new HTTP/3 protocol.
 In the future (after March 2024) there might be more performance optimizations.
 Also WebTransport is optimized to use less power which metric is not tested.

-Lets also compare the Latency, the throughput and the sccalability:
+Lets also compare the Latency, the throughput and the scalability:

 ### Latency
 - **WebSockets**: Offers the lowest latency due to its full-duplex communication over a single, persistent connection.
 Ideal for real-time applications where immediate data exchange is critical.